 "Over many years, I've watched David Heberlein patiently pursue a visual examination of a particular western place.
 The idea of those places as preserved acreage of wilderness runs counter to the position of them as theme parks.
 Within that dichotomy Heberlein has focused on the 'act of looking,' offering moments of quiet discovery and wry incongruities.
 That he has accomplished this with grace and insight is a testament to his photographic skills and his tenacity."

-— Wayne Gudmundson is Professor Emeritus of Photography, Minnesota State University Moorhead, and author of A Song for Liv.
+— Wayne Gudmundson is Professor Emeritus of Photography, Minnesota State University Moorhead, and author of Song for Liv.

 “Especially and unreservedly recommended for personal, professional, community, and academic library American Photography collections… [this] will prove to be a welcome addition to a longstanding tradition of artists, writers—as well as amateur and professional photographers heading out West to see and explore and interpret America's national treasures.”